NHSDigital/dtos-service-insights/tests/SmokeTests/dtos-service-insights-tests/README.md

 ## Overview

 This test automation framework utilizes Reqnroll, a behavior-driven development (BDD) tool, to create and execute smoke tests for the Service Insights.
-SpecFlow allows defining test scenarios using a natural language syntax, making tests more readable and maintainable.
+Reqnroll allows defining test scenarios using a natural language syntax, making tests more readable and maintainable.

 ## Table of Contents